StudentsChoiceProject/ChoiceP2/User Story.md

 [2.2] As a user, I want to sort reviews by rating from highest to lowest or vice versa, So that I can quickly see the most favorable or the most critical reviews.

 Acceptance criteria:
-- The system provides sorting options: "Highest Rated" and "Lowest Rated."
+- The system provides sorting options: "Highest Rating" and "Lowest Rating."
-- Selecting "Highest Rated" sorts reviews in descending order by rating (5-star first).
+- Selecting "Highest Rating" sorts reviews in descending order by rating (5-star first).
-- Selecting "Lowest Rated" sorts reviews in ascending order by rating (1-star first).
+- Selecting "Lowest Rating" sorts reviews in ascending order by rating (1-star first).
 - The selected sorting option updates the displayed reviews instantly.
 - Sorting selection persists within the session unless manually changed.